olivier-boisard/french_tarot/README.md

 We see that using 3 different seeds make very different results: either one random player tends to lose a lot more, or scores are roughly the same.
-Expectations would be that with a larger amount of games, scores would tend to be closer.
+Expectations would be that with a large amount of games, scores would tend to be closer.
+Same experiment was run with 10000 games per experiments and results were similar.

 # TODO
 1. give short introduction to game's rules
 2. describe repository structure
-3. rerun random experiment with different seed and show results
-4. implement DQN-based agent and train it
+3. implement DQN-based agent and train it
-5. make agent play against random agent
+4. make agent play against random agent
-6. make agent play against human
+5. make agent play against human